 Let’s go over some of the safety features you should consider if you’re buying a new car.

 Distracted driving is the leading cause of car accidents in the United States, with more than 424,000 people injured in 2019.

 Forward collision warning helps in distracted driving situations when the driver is not paying attention and approaches a moving or stopped the vehicle in front of them too quickly.
-In such situations, when the system detects an impending collision, the alarm goes off, notifying the driver to hit the brakes.
+In such cases, when the system detects an impending collision, the alarm goes off, notifying the driver to hit the brakes.